HadrienG/tutorials/wms.md

 We'll use FastQC to check the quality of our data.
 FastQC can be downloaded and ran on a Windows or LINUX computer without installation.
 It is available [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

-Start FastQC and select the fastq file you just downloaded with `file -> open` What do you think about the quality of the reads?
+Start FastQC and select the fastq file you just downloaded with `file -> open`
+What do you think about the quality of the reads?
 Do they need trimming?
 Is there still adapters present?
 Overrepresented sequences?

-If the quality appears to be that good, it's because it was the cleaned reads that were deposited in SRA.
+If the quality appears to be that good, it's because it was probably the cleaned reads that were deposited into SRA.
 We can directly move to the classification step.

 ### Taxonomic classification